Cooking with Fresh Mint

 Tips for Growing Mint:

 Mint is an ultra hearty perennial that grows like a weed, but there are a few things to know about growing it.
 First, and most important of all, if you are planting mint for the first time it is VERY important to put it where the plant is contained or your entire yard will get taken over with mint.
 I used to have mint in a small raised bed that was divided into thirds, so the mint is contained to the center part.
-In my new house I have a hearty patch of mint by the garage door, and every simmer I have to clean out the border so it doesn’t brow into the lawn!
-In the past I’ve used those plastic borders that you pound into the ground to control my mint, and it also grows well in pots.
+I’ve also used those plastic borders that you pound into the ground to control the mint, and it also grows well in pots.

 Mint is easy to grown from seeds, and it can be started almost any time during the growing season.
 But if you want some mint to enjoy right away, just pick up a couple of mint plants from the gardening center to get you started.
 You don’t need many plants, because as I mentioned above the mint will spread and take over as much area as it can!
 It’s also a relatively quick-growing plant.